SEO Keyword Research Best Practice Tips

 Here are a few diagrams that show what to expect when you use the tool:

 Once you enter the keyword phrase and click “Get Ideas” the tool.
 In this example, we are searching for keywords for a software company.
 The tool will return a list that looks like this:

 Step 3 – Scrub the List

+This step is where the human element comes in.
 Remember, the tool is just a computer.
 Not all of the keywords that it suggests will fit or make sense.
 Go through and eliminate any of the ones that aren’t appropriate.
+The main idea is to find the keywords that most closely relate to the content on the page.
 Paste the “good” ones into a new document.
 Repeat steps 2 and 3 for each keyword on your original list.